open/close all folders

 - In Breath of Fire I, Nanai and the dungeon beneath it are destroyed after you leave.
 Neither Mogu nor Mote's dream dungeons can be re-entered once you complete them.
 The Goddess' Tower is also destroyed after Jade releases the Goddess.

-- Mario & Luigi: Superstar Saga has the entire beginning of the game; specifically, Mario's house, Peach's castle (where you fight Bowser), Toadtown Square, the Koopa Crusier, and the small bit in Stardust Fields before the Border Jump minigame.
+- Mario & Luigi: Superstar Saga has the entire beginning of the game; specifically, Mario's house, Peach's Castle (where you fight Bowser), Toadtown Square, the Koopa Cruiser, and the small bit in Stardust Fields before the Border Jump minigame.
+There's also the caves beneath the Chucklehuck trees, the Guffahwa Ruins, the S.S.
+Chuckola, and the repaired Koopa Cruiser who all are visited at one point and who all become unavailable for repeat visits after completion.

 - All story dungeons in Hyperdimension Neptunia.